JWill392/nanobots-evaluator/README.md

 Bots exists within the Grid and move in empty cells.
 Bots have an integer health value.
 Once a Bot's health value is zero, they die and no longer exists in the Grid.
-Bots belong to either the Blue team or the Red team.
-Their colours reflect their team.
-The more health a Bot has, the deeper its colour.

-Bots can:
-* View their neighbourhood in the Grid
+Bots belong to a team.

+### Brain ###

+Players write the brain each bot on their team will use to decide what action to take.
+Each turn, the brain will be given some info about a bot, and be asked what the bot should do.

+### Bot Actions ###

+Each turn, every bot on a team picks the action they want to perform that turn.
+Only one action can be chosen per turn.
+The team's Brain will decide for each bot what action they take.

+Bot Actions:
 * Move
 * Attack
 * Eat
 * Broadcast information
+* Reproduce
+* Transfer energy to a teammate

+### Brain Input ###
+For each bot a brain is asked to decide for, it is given some information.
+Bot Info:
-* Multiply
+* Energy
+* Vision -- what entities are near the bot
+* Position -- Absolute position in the world
+* Memory -- a small number of bits of information that can be retained by that bot between turns.
+Brain can set this to whatever it wants.
+Useful because Brain cannot remember anything either between turns or between bots in one turn.
+* Received Messages -- Packets of bits (similar to memory) that were Broadcast last turn by allied bots within transmission range

 ### Food ###

-Food is a mine-able resource found in the Grid.
+Food is a mineable resource found in the Grid.
 Food has an integer energy value.
 Bots mine energy from Food to gain health.
 Once Food's energy level is zero, it no longer exists in the Grid.
-Food is coloured green.
-The more energy a Food resource has, the deeper its colour.

 ### Wall ###

 Walls are stationary and can not be occupied by Bot or Food nor can they be destoryed.
 Walls are not empty.
 Walls mark the outer bounds of the Grid and can also be placed as obstacles anywhere else within the Grid.
-Walls are black.

-### Player Code ###

-Players submit Player-Code to the game before starting.
-The Player-Code defines bots behaviour.
-Currently, the Player-Code is written in Python.